– installation environments –

 (we are all in migration)

-Improvisation is one of the most important elements in my artistic practice, and improvising with other artists and performers is where I find a core meaning in what I do – coming together in community to listen and join together in creating moments of spontaneity and discovery that we can share with the wider world.
+Improvisation is one of the most important elements in my artistic practice, and improvising with other artists and performers is where I find a core meaning in what I do – coming together in community to listen and collaboratively create moments of spontaneity and discovery that we can share with the wider world.
 I started the iNMiGRATiON series in 2015 as a vehicle for bringing together a diverse range of artists and audience to experience and appreciate the power of improvised performance.

 The name and concept behind iNMiGRATiON, comes from nature – birds migrating on different flight paths and journeys, coming to pause together in a particular place, on the branches of the same tree, to sing their songs together for a brief time, creating moments of spontaneous collaboration before they fly off on their own paths again.
 Some birds sing, some just listen.